 Alani Baum, a non-binary photographer and teacher, hasn’t seen their mother since they ran away with their girlfriend almost thirty years ago.
 But when Alani gets a call from the assisted-living facility where their mother lives, they learn that dementia has claimed her ability to speak.
 Staying at their mother’s empty home, Alani attempts to tie up the loose ends of her life, grappling with memories grown animate — ones they’re now terrified to lose.
 Stinzi’s tenderly written debut explores what haunts us most, grieving not only what is lost, but also what remains.

-Now entering its fourth year, the Youth Short Story category will also be presented at the award ceremony on Thursday, May 27.
 Authors between the ages of thirteen and seventeen were invited to submit a short story under 3,000 words.
-The winner in this category will receive $5,000 and a mentorship lunch with editors of The Walrus.
+The winner in this category receives $5,000 and a mentorship lunch with editors of The Walrus.

-This year’s shortlist for the Youth Short Story category, listed alphabetically, are:
+This year’s shortlist for the Youth Short Story category, listed alphabetically, were:

 - Rama Altaleb, “Lost Childhood”

 - Aimée Després-Smyth, “The Thing That Wasn't a Thing”